 #18 – Does Diatomaceous Earth Kill Bed Bugs?

-Yes, diatomaceous earth will kill bed bugs although you probably don’t want to sleep on it.
-It’s great for edges of the room, though.
+Yes, diatomaceous earth will kill bed bugs.
+However, you probably don’t want to sleep on it.
+It’s great for dusting where edge of wall and floor meet or around the base of furniture, though.

 #19 – Does Garlic Repel Bed Bugs?

-Garlic can be a pretty effective way of repelling bed bugs (and people).
+Garlic can be a pretty effective way of repelling bed bugs (and relatives).
 There are two ways it can be used.

 If you’re Italian or simply love the smell, you can spray your bed with a garlic spray.
 Just be ready to sleep alone.
 Conversely, you can eat a lot of garlic and the bed bugs will often avoid you.
 Just be warned, if they get hungry enough, they’ll still come for you.